lmu-cmsi3520-fall2022/assignments/netflix-prize-file-example/README.md

 …the `-F,` argument tells `awk` to separate the fields out by commas, thus making `$1` represent the movie ID, `$2` the release year, and `$3` the movie title…mostly 😅 (can you think of why there is a “mostly” qualifier to that?)

+> ⏱ **Timeout!** Some platforms may cough up an error on the command above, using the original _movie_titles.csv_ file.
+If so (heck even if not so), now is a good time to visit our [character encoding review](./encoding.md)!
+Use the information in that document to address this potential issue with `awk` 👌🏽

 #### Find _How Many_ Movies Match a Regular Expression
 With _movie_titles.csv_ being line-based, _counting_ results becomes a matter of sending the `grep` or `awk` output to `wc` by the handy-dandy pipe directive (`|`).
 Appending `| wc` to any of the commands above will tell you how many movies (lines) matched the preceding filter.